-Philippa is in the clinic on Tuesdays, Wednesdays and Saturdays.
+Philippa is in the clinic Monday to Friday.

 Dr Charlotte Harris - Veterinary Surgeon

 Charlotte has worked for several years in general practice.
-Her interest in rehab was sparked by having a senior Toy poodle who has lots of medical problems but is still going strong.
+Her interest in rehab was sparked by having a senior Toy poodle who struggled a little with her mobility as she got older.

 Charlotte is currently undertaking her formal acupuncture and rehabilitation practitioner training.
 She is enjoying learning how to apply all the treatments available to help your pets feel better and be more active.

-Charlotte will still be working part time in general practice and will be with us for rehab in the clinic two days a week.
+Charlotte will still be working part time in general practice and will be with us for rehab in the clinic two days a week on Mondays and Tuesdays.